bernie-skipole/indipydriver/docs/source/usage/hardware.rst

         else:
             control.target = target
             event.vector['target'] = control.stringtarget
+            # If the target is below 5C
+            # warn of the danger of frost due to the target being low
+            if target < 5.0:
+                event.vector.state = 'Alert'
+                await event.vector.send_setVector(message="Setting a target below 5C risks frost damage")
+            else:
                 event.vector.state = 'Ok'
-            await event.vector.send_setVector()
-            # If the target is below 5C, and if the temperature is still
-            # above 5.0, warn of the danger of frost due to the target being low
-            statusvector = self['Thermostat']['statusvector']
-            if target < 5.0 and control.temperature > 5.0:
-                statusvector["frost"] = 'Idle'
-                await statusvector.send_setVector(allvalues=False)
+                await event.vector.send_setVector(message="Target Set")
-                await self['Thermostat'].send_device_message(message="Setting a target below 5C risks frost damage")

-So the target is set ok, but the client GUI displays a warning.
+So the target is set, but the client GUI displays a warning.